How to Plan Your Blog

 Now that you have inspiring, emotional content to share.
 How are you going to get the word out?
 How are you going to get traffic to your blog and website?
 Ways of driving traffic.

 Social Media Platforms.
-For business to consumer communications, the traffic drivers that are in the top ten are Facebook, Twitter, Pinterest, Instagram, and Google +.
+For a business to consumer communication, the traffic drivers that are in the top ten are Facebook, Twitter, Pinterest, Instagram, and Google +.
 Use social media to find content for your curation strategy.
+Pay attention to what content is shared most.
 Post multiple times throughout a period of time using different copy.
 Define which channels, headlines and copy work best for you.
 For small- and medium-sized businesses, this is really the engine of content promotion.
 Pay attention to the sentiment and engagement levels from your audience.

 Social Sharing.
 Social Sharing should always be part of your website content.
 Shared content increases your credibility.

-Blog Metrics that matter are visitors Reach, Improved SEO, Brand Awareness, Sales, Expense, and Media Pickup.
+Blog Metrics that matter is visitors Reach, Improved SEO, Brand Awareness, Sales, Expense, and Media Pickup.